hyva-themes/magento2-hyva-admin/doc/2. API Reference/Grid XML Reference/grid > columns/grid > columns > include/grid > columns > include > column.md

 ### initiallyHidden

-By default, all columns inside the <include> section will be displayed on the grid the first time it is loaded.
+By default, all columns inside the `<include>` section will be displayed on the grid the first time it is loaded.

-If you need to hide that column by default, but keep at the same time the option to display it on the grid, you can set this option to "true".
+If you need to hide a column by initially, but at the same time allow a user to display it in the grid using the “Display” dropdown, you can set this attribute to `"true"`.

-Note that this only affects to the initial state of the grid.
-Once it has been loaded for the first time, a session variable will be set storing the column states.
+Please note this only affects the initial state of the grid.
+Once it has been loaded into the browser page, the column display state is stored in session storage.

 ```markup
 <column name="image" initiallyHidden="true"/>
 ```